mrisher/smtp-sts/mta-sts.md

   policy for up to this value from last policy fetch time.
 To mitigate the risks of attacks at policy refresh time, it is expected that this value typically be in the range of weeks or greater.
-* `mx`: MX identity patterns (list of plain-text strings).
-One or more patterns matching a Common Name or Subject Alternative Name ([@?RFC5280]) DNS-ID ([@?RFC6125]) present in the X.509 certificate presented by any MX receiving mail for this domain.
-For example:
+* `mx`: Allowed MX patterns.
+One or more patterns matching allowed MX hosts for the Policy Domain.
+As an example,

   ```
    mx: mail.example.com <CRLF>
-   mx: .example.net
+   mx: *.example.net
   ```

-  indicates that mail for this domain might be handled by any MX with a certificate valid for a host at `mail.example.com` or `example.net`.
-Valid patterns can be either fully specified names (`example.com`) or suffixes (`.example.net`) matching the right-hand parts of a server's identity; the latter case are distinguished by a leading period.
+  indicates that mail for this domain might be handled by MX `mail.example.com` or any MX at `example.net`.
+Valid patterns can be either fully specified names (`example.com`) or suffixes prefixed by a wildcard (`*.example.net`) matching the right-hand parts of a server's identity.
 If there are more than one MX specified by the policy, they MUST be on separate lines within the policy file.
 In the case of Internationalized Domain Names ([@?RFC5891]), the MX MUST specify the Punycode-encoded A-label [@!RFC3492] and not the Unicode-encoded U-label.
-The full semantics of certificate validation are described in (#mx-certificate-validation), "MX Certificate Validation."
+The full semantics of certificate validation are described in (#mx-host-validation), "MX Host Validation."

 An example policy is as below: